dolevshor/Azure-OpenAI-Insights/README.md

 In the ever-evolving world of Artificial Intelligence, organizations and entities across various sectors are on a quest to leverage advanced technologies efficiently.
 Azure OpenAI opens a realm of possibilities, offering both challenges and excitement, particularly for those at the early stages of AI adoption.

+Read more in depth in this Tech Community blog: [Azure OpenAI Insights: Monitoring AI with Confidence](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/azure-openai-insights-monitoring-ai-with-confidence/ba-p/4026850)

 This workbook offers deep insights into Azure OpenAI resources and usage (Platform Metrics and Logs) and can be powerful tool in analyzing & monitoring your AI initiatives.

 ## Structure and Views